top of page

 1. Comprehensive Assessment

-• Thyroid Panel: A detailed thyroid panel, including TSH, Free T3, Free T4, Reverse T3, and thyroid antibodies (TPO and TG antibodies), is crucial to assess thyroid function.
+• Thyroid Panel: Test TSH, Free T3, Free T4, Reverse T3, and thyroid antibodies (TPO, TG) to evaluate thyroid function and autoimmune activity.

-• Nutritional Deficiencies: Check for deficiencies in vitamins and minerals like vitamin D, B12, selenium, iodine, and zinc, which are important for thyroid health.
+• Nutritional Deficiencies: Check levels of vitamin D, B12, selenium, iodine, and zinc, which support thyroid and immune health.

-• Adrenal Function: Evaluate adrenal function, as chronic stress and adrenal fatigue can exacerbate thyroid issues.
+• Adrenal Function: Evaluate adrenal health, as chronic stress can worsen autoimmune and neurological symptoms.

 2. Dietary Interventions

-• Nutrient-Rich Foods: Include foods rich in selenium (Brazil nuts), zinc (pumpkin seeds), and iodine (seaweed), which are essential for thyroid health.
+• Nutrient-Rich Foods: Incorporate selenium (Brazil nuts), zinc (pumpkin seeds), and iodine (seaweed) to support thyroid function and reduce inflammation.

 3. Gut Health Support